HwWobbe/WipHww/README.md

 * consider the use of more GitHub files
 *
 # ㋅ 2023-06:
-* focus on Plugin developments that support PRs
+* collaborate on Plugin developments that support PRs
 * * refine the folder structurs that can best support this.

 ## Activities